rhel-labs/learn-katacoda/ansible-idm/step1.md

 # Determining connectivity of the hosts

-On the *control* node terminal of the lab, determine connectivity across the hosts using ansible [ping module](https://docs.ansible.com/ansible/latest/modules/ping_module.html).
+In the *control* node terminal window of the lab, determine connectivity across the hosts using ansible [ping module](https://docs.ansible.com/ansible/latest/modules/ping_module.html).

 `ansible all -m ping`{{execute T1}}